-The budget proposal for 2024/25 includes a total capital requirement of £1.8m, which consists of the following main building and infrastructure projects plus some minor works:
+The budget proposal for 2025/26 includes a total capital requirement of £1.4m, which consists of the following main building and infrastructure projects plus some minor works:

-- Brewood The refurbishment of the station is also anticipated to commence in the first quarter of 2024/25.
-The full business case has been approved by the Commissioner and is funded from the Authority's earmarked reserves, £0.5m.
-This project was originally included within the 2023/24 capital programme and the design and feasibility work has been completed - Abbots Bromley the refurbishment work at this station has now been completed.
-Work on the training tower and training facility has been re-scheduled for 2024/25.
-The existing tower is currently out of use, £0.1m - Staffordshire Fire HQ (general), £0.4m.
-This includes resurfacing, lighting and health and safety works and improvement to the fire behavior training site - Staffordshire Fire HQ (Learning and Development), £0.3m.
-This is to enhance and remodel the changing areas to provide gender neutral facilities - Staffordshire Fire HQ (Stores), £0.1m.
-Options to extend the current stores facility will be reviewed as additional space for Fire and Police is now require - Staffordshire Fire HQ (Environmental Work), £0.1m.
-Options to provide solar panels will be developed to help the site become more environmentally sustainable - Residual Fire Station works, £0.3m. this included work at Stafford, Ipstones and Eccleshall
+- Brewood The refurbishment of the station is now anticipated to commence in 2025/26.
+A full business case had been approved by the Commissioner and is funded from the Authority's earmarked reserves, £0.5m.
+This project was originally included within the 2023/24 capital programme and the design and feasibility work has been completed however it has stalled due to significant cost escalation - Staffordshire Fire HQ (Learning and Development), £0.15m.
+This is phase 3 of the capital improvement work to enhance and remodel the L&D training facilities - Staffordshire Fire (Environmental Work), £0.3m.
+Including additional EV charging points for wholetime stations - Residual Fire Station works, £0.3m. this included work at Stafford, Tutbury, Eccleshall